Prospective Students FAQ

 - When does the program begin and end and how long will it take to complete the program?
 Can you also tell me the projected calendar for both the Professional and Graduate tracks?

 The MS Technology Management Advancement track is 12 months.
 It will begin mid-August and end the following August.
 There are three semesters with approximately a one-month break in between each semester.
-Below is the schedule for each semester.
 All MS in Technology Management (MSTM) dates are tentative and subject to minor adjustments.

 The MS Technology Management graduate track is 11 months.
 It will begin mid-June and end the following May.
 There are three semesters with approximately a one-month break in between each semester.
-Below is the schedule for each semester.
 All MS in Technology Management (MSTM) dates are tentative and subject to minor adjustments.

 - What textbooks will I need to purchase?